shaharoded/Blackjack-AI/README.md

 ### **2. Enhance State Representation**
 - Incorporate more details into the state, such as:
   - **Hand Composition:** Include specific card combinations to account for soft/hard totals.
-  - **Running Count:** Use the card counting logic as part of the state, not just for exploration adjustment.
   - **Remaining Deck Composition:** Track cards dealt to estimate probabilities of specific draws.

 ### **3. Extend Blackjack Rules**